 Guitar chords

-Guitar Chord is the site for anyone who wants to learn guitar chords or wish to discover new ones.
+Guitar Chord is the site for anyone who wants to learn guitar chords or wishes to discover new ones.
 You will find diagrams and the chords are put in context with chord progressions so you can instantly begin to practice.
-All the theoretical substance has been minimized, and you are given straightforward facts that help you to get into the guitar playing right away.
+All the theoretical substance has been minimized, and you are given straightforward facts that help you to get into guitar playing right away.

 Latest content